NVIDIA/aistore/README.md

 Both **gateways** and **targets** are userspace daemons that join (and, by joining, form) a storage cluster at their respective startup times, or upon user request.
 AIStore can be deployed on any commodity hardware with pretty much any Linux distribution (although we do recommend 4.x kernel).
 There are no designed-in size/scale type limitations.
 There are no dependencies on special hardware capabilities.
 The code itself is free, open, and MIT-licensed.

-The diagram depicting AIS clustered node follows below and makes the point to emphasize that gateways and storage targets can be colocated in a single machine (or a VM) but not necessarily:
+The diagram depicting AIS clustered node follows below, and makes the point that gateways and storage targets can be colocated in a single machine (or a VM) but not necessarily:

 <img src="docs/images/ais-host-20-block.png" alt="One AIS machine" width="400">

-AIS can be deployed as a self-contained standalone persistent storage cluster and/or as a fast tier in front of existing Amazon S3 and Google Cloud (GCP) storage.
-There's a built-in caching mechanism that provides least-recently-used eviction on a per-bucket basis based on the monitored capacity and configurable high/low watermarks (see [LRU](#lru)).
+AIS can be deployed as a self-contained standalone persistent storage cluster - and/or as a fast tier in front of existing Amazon S3 and Google Cloud (GCP) storage.
+There's a built-in caching mechanism that provides least-recently-used eviction on a per-bucket basis based on the monitored capacity and configurable high/low watermarks (see [LRU](docs/storage_svcs.md#lru)).
 AWS/GCP integration is *turnkey* and boils down to provisioning AIS targets with credentials to access Cloud-based buckets.

 If (compute + storage) rack is a *unit of deployment*, it may as well look as follows: